garrefa/automation-scripts/README.md

 ## install-gitlab-runned.sh

-If you need get gitlab-runner installed and registered in your machine.
+If you need to get gitlab-runner installed and registered in your machine.

 ## remove-xcode-template-headers.sh